nbyouri/blog/_posts/2014-02-11-signed-packages.md

         ──── gpg --import yrmtspubkey

-You might see a message that says the key is not trusted, so to silence it you must set a level of trust on my key:
+When installing packages, you might see a message that says the key is not trusted, to silence it you must set a level of trust on my key:

         ──── gpg --edit-key 2D99C8F7